 I am a Ph.D student in the computer science department at Boston University.
-My research advisor is Professor Assaf Kfoury.
+My research advisor is Professor Lorenzo Orecchia and my academic advisor is Professor Assaf Kfoury.
+Currently, I'm working in the field of convex optimization.
 I graduated from American University of Beirut (AUB) in 2013 with a B.E. in electrical and computer engineering with a double minor in physics and philosophy.
 After that, I received a M.S. in physics in 2015 from AUB.
 My thesis was in the fields of cosmology and dark matter.
 I published a paper (the first paper listed below) where I built an inflationary cosmology from two different potentials, and restricted the parameters in order to be consistent with a 60 e-fold inflation, the fluctuation amplitude of the cosmic microwave background radiation, the red tilt in the spectral index, and gravitational waves.
 Then, I received a M.S. in mathematics in 2016 from University of British Columbia.
 My thesis was in the fields of particle physics and quantum field theory.
-I submitted a paper on Arxiv (the second paper listed below) from this thesis where I claim that a scalar particle should exist at the GUT scale because it emerges out of conformal symmetry as a dilaton in the Georgi-Glashow SU(5) Model.
-This hypothesized particle fits the description of the inflaton particle and gives a light mass to the Higgs particle.

 I am interested in optimization and theoretical machine learning.

 Hassan Saadi.
 “A Cosmological Solution to Mimetic Dark Matter”.